Aggressive panhandling

 Aggressive panhandling is a legal term in some countries and jurisdictions, such as the United States, for unlawful forms of public begging.
 Proponents of such legislation advocate placing limits on these activities.
 Some opponents believe statutes prohibiting aggressive panhandling are part of the "criminalization of homelessness" and argue that such laws are discriminatory or unevenly enforced.

 Description

-In general, aggressive panhandling is a solicitation made in person for immediate donation of money or other gratuity.
-This may be done by vocal appeal (asking, requesting, coercing (badgering), sympathy appeals, harassment, threats, or demands) or by nonvocal appeal (usage of signs or other signals gestures, postures, children, animals, or props such as toys and musical instruments).
-It is a habitual manipulative, coercive, or intimidatory use of another individual's sympathy, fear, guilt, or insecurity for monetary gain.
+In legal and law enforcement contexts, aggressive panhandling is defined by the coercive or intimidating conduct accompanying the solicitation, rather than the request itself.
+Municipal ordinances generally classify behaviors such as intentionally touching the solicited person, blocking their path, following them after a refusal, or using threatening and abusive language as aggressive panhandling.

 Aggressive panhandling as a social problem

 Helen Hershkoff claims legal restrictions on panhandlers' activities are "unconstitutionally vague, overbroad and deprive the homeless of their right to free speech".